and-murray/wharf-spaces/README.md

 ## Unknown ruby interpreter version (do not know how to handle): >=XXXX

-- We strongly recommend using a ruby version manager such as [RVM](https://rvm.io/), which allows you to have different Ruby versions for different projects/directories on your machine.
+- We strongly recommend using a Ruby version manager such as [RVM](https://rvm.io/), which allows you to have different Ruby versions for different projects/directories on your machine.
 With RVM install you do the following: `rvm install X.X.X`
 `rvm use X.X.X`
 _(where X.X.X is the version quoted in the error message)_

 ## "Help!
-I've tried everything and I'm all out of ideas."
+I've tried nothing and I'm all out of ideas."

 - Try `yarn clean-caches`.
 If it's still not working, you can try deleting `node_modules` and running `yarn install`.